zerkz/mcp/README.md

 ### Org Management

 - `sf-list-all-orgs` - Lists all configured Salesforce orgs, with optional connection status checking.
+- `sf-suggest-username` - Suggests a username or alias for the Salesforce org.
+- `sf-get-default-org` - Gets the default Salesforce org configuration.

+### User Management

+- `sf-assign-permission-set` - Assigns a permission set to the user or on behalf of another.

 ### Data Management

-- `sf-query-org` - Run a SOQL query against a Salesforce org.
+- `sf-query-org` - Runs a SOQL query against a Salesforce org.
+- `sf-create-record` - Creates and inserts a record into a Salesforce or Tooling API object.

 ## Debugging